Myths and excuses against barefooting

 There are NO health laws/regulations in any state in the US, or in

-establishments and public places.
+or other business establishments, and any public places.

 That's amply detailed at all of the barefoot advocacy sites, notably